Construction Permits Explained: 9 Critical Facts Every Property Owner Need

 Budget Inclusion

-Building inspections verify construction work meets code requirements throughout project phases.
-Your construction company coordinates this process seamlessly.
+Building inspections verify that work meets code requirements throughout project phases.
+Your contractor coordinates this process seamlessly when they’re experienced with the jurisdiction.

 Foundation Inspection